noeyheadb/pycuda-CPA/README.md

 It is only works on CUDA-enabled systems.

 ## Environment setup
-- GPUs with compute capability less than 1.3 are not supported.
+- GPUs with compute capability less than 2.x are not supported.
 - Make `pycuda` available by installing the CUDA toolkit and setting environment variables, etc.
-- Test code of `pycuda` is [here](https://documen.tician.de/pycuda/).
+- Test code of `pycuda` is available [here](https://documen.tician.de/pycuda/).

 ## Requirements
 - pycuda >= 2020.1